bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-While that&apos;'s going on, I&apos;'m going to go up, and I&apos;'m going to click on &apos;"Settings.&apos;" Alright.
-Now, what I need to do is to say, &apos;"Hey, if somebody wants to see my site, I don&apos;'t want them to see my code.
-I want them to see my actual page.&apos;" I&apos;'m going to scroll down, and I&apos;'m looking for a site that says, &apos;"GitHub pages.&apos;" Go to none and choose &apos;"master branch&apos;" and &apos;"save.&apos;" Alright.
+While that&apos;s going on, I&apos;m going to go up, and I&apos;m going to click on &apos;"Settings.&apos;" Alright.
+Now, what I need to do is to say, &apos;"Hey, if somebody wants to see my site, I don&apos;t want them to see my code.
+I want them to see my actual page.&apos;" I&apos;m going to scroll down, and I&apos;m looking for a site that says, &apos;"GitHub pages.&apos;" Go to none and choose &apos;"master branch&apos;" and &apos;"save.&apos;" Alright.
 You never really know if it worked or not.